Need cheap auto transport? Why shouldn’t you use several brokers and pay the lowest price?

 “I need the cheapest possible quote as I am on a budget.
-If I have one company trying to find me a low-cost transport, why shouldn’t I have a second see what they can do; or maybe all of them?
+If I have one company trying to find me a cheap auto transport, why shouldn’t I have a second see what they can do; or maybe all of them?

 “Surely the numerical advantage would amplify the number of drivers that each broker could haggle with.
 If one broker could reach x amount of carriers then 20 brokers could reach x(20) drivers.
 The number of prices that could possibly be negotiated would exponentially increase with every broker.”

-The next step would be to call the three and chat about the transport, get a feel for how they operate and how well they answer your questions and settle on one.
-Let them know your situation that you have budget that you are trying to stick to and if they would start speaking to drivers in the vicinity to see what’s available.
+The next step would be to call the three and chat about the transport, get a feel for how they operate, and how well they answer your questions, and settle on one.
+Let them know your situation that you have a budget that you are trying to stick to and if they would start speaking to drivers in the vicinity to see what’s available.